-My personal experience of the 3 day water fast
+My personal experience of a 3 day water fast

 During a water fast, you’re only meant to have water.
 I followed this to the letter, and it was my downfall.

-Instead of going through the preparation I recommend above, I decided on Sunday to do the 3 day fast and by Monday evening I stopped consuming foods, only drinking water.
+Instead of going through the preparation recommended above, I decided on Sunday to do the 3 day fast and by Monday evening I stopped consuming foods, only drinking water.

-What I know now is that it’s advisable to start the day with a cup of water with a pinch of sea salt in it to replenish your electrolytes and reduce your cortisol.
+What I now know is that it’s advisable to start the day with a cup of water with a pinch of sea salt to replenish your electrolytes and reduce your cortisol.

 Here’s what happened during my 3 day water fast:

 This was the easiest part of the fast.
 The first half of the day on Tuesday I was completely fine.
 I managed to get some work done at my usual pace.